 Enable your customers to pay using contactless payments to keep transactions hands-free.

 2020 has been a wake up call for businesses that only accept cash payments.
-With COVID19, more and more consumers sought after touch-free payment experiences.
-Businesses that did not evolve to contactless payments, suffered the consequences.
+With COVID19, more and more consumers sought after online payment experiences.
+Brick and mortar businesses that did not evolve to an online presence, suffered the consequences.

 Restaurants & Delivery Services

 Restaurants around the world are implementing contactless payment and delivery